Efforia: 2021: three-year-old season

 For his first run as a three-year-old, Efforia was stepped up in class to contest the Grade 3 Kyodo Tsushin Hai over 1800 metres at Tokyo on 14 February and started the 5.8/1 fourth choice in the betting behind Stella Veloce (winner of the Saudi Arabia Royal Cup), Shahryar and the filly Leftovers.
 After tracking the early leaders Efforia made strong progress early in the straight, went to the front approaching the last 200 metres and drew away to win by two and a half lengths from Victipharus.
-Yuichi Shikato commented: "He ran very smoothly... in what was a perfect race for him".
+Yūichi Shikato commented: "He ran very smoothly... in what was a perfect race for him".

 On 18 April Efforia moved up to Grade 1 class for the Satsuki Sho over 2000 metres at Nakayama Racecourse.
 He went off the 2.7/1 second favourite behind Danon The Kid in a sixteen-runner field which also included Victipharus, Lagom (Kisaragi Sho), Stella Veloce, Gratias (Keisei Stakes), Titleholder (Yayoi Sho) and Red Belle Aube (Daily Hai Nisai Stakes).
 Takeshi Yokoyama settled in fourth place as Titleholder and World Revival set the pace before making rapid progress to take the lead entering the straight.
 He quickly opened up a clear advantage and was never challenged, winning by three lengths from Titleholder.
 After the race Yokoyama said "I was fortunate to have been able to ride this colt since his debut..
 I believed that if I put my concentration on using whatever skills I had as a rider and bring out the best performance from my horse, that we would have a great chance of winning.
 The pace wasn't that fast, so we were able to cruise along in a good position but we were a little tight going into the stretch and I could not be sure of my win until the end."